sdss/datamodel/datamodel/products/md/mangaMaps.md

-    the channel (and unit) descriptions for the multichannel extensions, the name of the relevant maskbit group --- for the MAPS file, this is always MANGA_DAPPIXMASK, the units for any single image or datacube extensions (BUNIT), and the DATASUM and CHECKSUM values."""
+    the channel (and unit) descriptions for the multichannel extensions, the name of the relevant maskbit group --- for the MAPS file, this is always MANGA_DAPPIXMASK, the units for any single image or datacube extensions (BUNIT), and the DATASUM and CHECKSUM values."

 ### Naming Convention